|29.68||WB2JQK||Boston, NY||PL 107.2 Hz||Voice|

 Click for a great view from the east tower taken by BARRA member N2ZDU during the summer of 2005.
 Click on the site picture at left for a full-size (640K) view of the shack and west tower, and the Field Day 2005 gang hard at work.

-The Boston 444.9625 repeater is located in the Town of Boston at the Buffalo Amateur Radio Repeater Association (BARRA) site.
+The Boston 444.9625 repeater is located in the Town of Boston and hosted at the Buffalo Amateur Radio Repeater Association (BARRA) site.
 This is club-owned land and is located at 1,640 ASL.
 The repeater is a Motorola XPR 8300 which has a split TX/RX antenna system.
 The TX side is currently a Comet GP-15 antenna at 60′ on the west tower fed by LMR-400.
 The RX side is part of a combined antenna system fed by 7/8″ Heliax and a tower mounted 10 dB preamp.
 The repeater is connected to a cbridge which allows us to link to Brandmesiter/DMR-Marc/Independent DMR networks.
 The current available talk groups along with some sample code plugs are available at www.w2brw.net

 KD2GBR 146.13/73 and 444.8375/449.8375